czbiohub-sf/pomelo/README.md

 * It is not required, but the last portion of the PoMeLo pipeline incorporates a BV-BRC phylogenetic tree.
 If the user would like to include a phylogeny of the two groups, first create a separate Genome Group in BV-BRC incorporating the species in your target and non-target groups - but for this Genome Group, be sure to only include **one genome per "Species" column**.
 The user will also need to save this Genome Group as a .csv file.
     + Within BV-BRC, use the Bacterial Genome Tree tool (https://www.bv-brc.org/app/PhylogeneticTree) under the _Tools & Services_ menu to create the phylogeny.
 Select your Genome Group with **one genome per species**, but otherwise use default settings (e.g. 100 genes) and have the output saved to your Genome Groups folder.
 After ~2-20 hours depending on your group size, the completed phylogeny will be saved to a subfolder.
-    + Find the folder with the completed phylogeny, and download the tree file ending in "_tree.nwk" - this file along with the .csv of the Genome Group will be used by PoMeLo.
+    + Find the folder with the completed phylogeny, and download the tree file ending in "_tree.nwk" - this file as well as the .csv of the Genome Group will be used in the phylogenetic portion of the pipeline.

 * With these BV-BRC files in hand, start the PoMeLo pipeline.
 Users will be prompted to select the required files.
-Note the file ```mapping_GO_to_ecgene_and_ecpathway_toPATRIC.tab``` can be found in the scripts subfolder.
+Note the file ```mapping_GO_to_ecgene_and_ecpathway_toPATRIC.tab``` can be found in the ```/scripts``` subfolder.

 * All of the output files will be saved in your ```~/code``` directory, with additional plots in the subfolders ```/supplemental_plots_ec_by_taxon_per_pathway``` & ```/supplemental_plots_taxon_by_pathway```.
-There are prompts throughout the PoMeLo pipeline that will indicate progress, and if there are any intermediate problems.
+The output files will have the taxon name and date appended.

 ## PIC analysis

 To generate a phylogeny of bacterial species calculating genome size change via a PIC approach, we include a subpipeline: the ```PML_PICanalysis.Rmd``` file.
 This script incorporates both Python and R code, and will output a phylogeny as a .pdf file.
-This script requires the same BV-BRC phylogeny (.nwk) and associated table of genomes (.csv) as desribed earlier.
+This script requires the same BV-BRC phylogeny (.nwk) and associated table of genomes (.csv) as described earlier.

 ## Tips

 Users need only click on "Source", and pop-up windows will appear when required input files need to be selected.
 The script will also provide notes as it progreses, indicating progress or warnings if there are errors.
-For example based on the input species names, the pipeline will select a taxonomic name that is included in all output filenames - the script informs the user of this name and suggests chaning the filenames if it is incorrect.
+For example based on the input species names, the pipeline will select a taxonomic name that is included in all output filenames - the script informs the user of this name and suggests changing the filenames if it is incorrect.
 If the user does not wish to include a phylogeny in the final steps, they can simply select the 'cancel' button in the last two prompts for .nwk and .csv files, and the script will end there.
-Also note that if there are only 2 species in the analysis, the last steps incorporating a phylogeny will fail.
+Also note that if there are only two species in the analysis, the last steps incorporating a phylogeny will fail.

 ## Citation
 If you use PoMeLo, please cite our publication: